puppetlabs/puppetdb/documentation/api/query/v4/fact-paths.markdown

 ### Subquery Relationships

-Here is a list of relationships that can be queried using implicit subqueries.
+Here is a list of related entities that can be used to constrain the result set using implicit subqueries.
 For more information consult the documentation for [subqueries].

-* [`facts`][facts]: All facts from all nodes using the fact path.
+* [`facts`][facts]: All facts that contain a fact-path.
-* [`fact_contents`][fact-contents]: All factset paths and values using the fact path.
+* [`fact_contents`][fact-contents]: All factset paths and values using a fact-path.

 ## Response Format